Ganwno/trade_simulator/README.md

 # Trade Simulator

 Trade Simulator is a web app that creates the experience of day-trading stocks with fake money and real-ish data.
-The current version is hosted on Heroku as [trade-simulator-app](https://trade-simulator-app.herokuapp.com/#/).
+The current version is hosted on Render as [trade-simulator-app](https://trade-simulator-app.onrender.com).
 There are already 'stock market simulator' websites out there that provide learning tools for long-term stock investing (for example see [here](https://corporatefinanceinstitute.com/resources/knowledge/trading-investing/three-best-stock-simulators/)).
 Trade Simulator creates a different experience, one of short-term trading with a constantly updating data, like a game version of Robinhood.

 ### Contents
 1. [Overview](#overview)